reTHINK-project/specs/tests/discovery/readme.md

 As expected, the higher the number of concurrent requests, the longer the reply time.
 We can also observe that the Domain Registry provides the fastest response.
 This was expected as this is the component that has to handle the highest number of queries and update requests.
 As such, it was designed to be highly performant.
 The Global Registry's respose time is slightly higher as expected.
 This is due to the fact that the Global Registry has to contact several peers of the DHT in order to provide the reply.
 However, as the number of peers grows, the respose time is expected to only grow logarithmically.
 The Discovery time takes the longest to respond and is the greatest contribuitor to the overall query time.
+This is partly due to the fact of this server being the most distante.

 We can also observe that for all the services, the 80% fastest queries lay within a small time band, showing a very consistent response time.
 A greater variability is observable in the 10% slowest queries.